JamieNagy/disaster-servival/README.md

 - **Feature Engineering**: Explore more features or different ways to engineer existing features.
 - **Model Ensembling**: Combine predictions from multiple models to improve accuracy.
 - **Hyperparameter Tuning**: Further optimize model hyperparameters using more advanced techniques or wider parameter ranges.

-## Conclusion

-This project demonstrates the process of building a predictive model from data exploration to model evaluation.
-While the current model provides a good baseline, there are several opportunities for further enhancement.

 ## License